weihanwang/docker-ecosystem-survey/README.md

 Docker Ecosystem Survey
 =======================

-*[ work in progress ]*

 An incomplete survey of the Docker ecosystem.
-Lots of products are [yet to be surveyed](#to-be-surveyed).
+Many products are [yet to be surveyed](#to-be-surveyed).
 Comments and pull requests welcome!

 Most products mentioned here are in Beta or even Alpha.
 Competition is fierce and churn is high.
 Dead products will be removed from the list and new ones will be added.